-Our resident neuropsychologist, Dr. Alan Steed, has been in practice since 1993 and has worked in several inpatient and outpatient clinical settings.
-Among his areas of expertise include evaluation of closed head injury and other conditions that can affect neurocognitive functioning.
-He has worked with military service members 2007 evaluating blast-related traumatic brain injuries.
+Dr. Alan Steed, our resident neuropsychologist has been in practice since 1993 and has worked in several inpatient and outpatient clinical settings.
+His areas of expertise include evaluation of closed head injury and other conditions that can affect neurocognitive functioning, Post-traumatic Stress Disorder, Depression, and Anxiety conditions.
+He has worked with military service members since 2007 evaluating and co-authoring research on the neuropsychological effects of blast-related traumatic brain injuries.